Shopping in Ronda: A Charming Throwback to Simpler Times

 Did You Know?

-Calle Espinel was once called Calle de la Bola—named after a group of children who rolled a giant snowball down the street during a rare 19th-century snowfall.
-It was later renamed in honor of Vicente Espinel, a celebrated writer and musician born in Ronda.
+Calle Espinel is also called called Calle de la Bola (or just “la bola”) by locals—named after a group of children who rolled a giant snowball (bola) down the street during a rare 19th-century snowfall.
+It is really named in honor of Vicente Espinel, a celebrated writer and musician born in Ronda.

 Hidden Shops Just Off the Main Street

 While La Bola draws the most attention, many side streets hide treasures worth discovering.
-You’ll find bookshops, sewing supply stores, flamenco music sellers, pet shops, and cozy garden centers tucked just around the corner.
+You’ll find bookshops, sewing supply stores, fishmongers, butchers, bakers amongst others tucked just around the corner.
 These lesser-known shops are part of what makes shopping in Ronda so unique.

 Language Tips for Shoppers

-While some shopkeepers speak basic English, especially in tourist areas, many do not.
+While some shopkeepers speak basic English, especially the gift shops, many do not.
 But don’t let that stop you.
 A few Spanish phrases—or even some good old-fashioned gesturing—can go a long way.
 Learning a bit of Spanish adds to the experience and helps you connect with locals.

 Useful Spanish Phrases for Shopping